jetbrains-academy/Functional_Programming_Scala/Early Returns/Baby Steps/task.md

 Finally, implement the search using the conversion and validation methods:
 * `imperativeFindFirstValidCat`, which works in an imperative fashion.
-* `functionalFindFirstValidCat`, utilizing an functional style.
+* `functionalFindFirstValidCat`, utilizing a functional style.
 * `collectFirstFindFirstValidCat`, using the `collectFirst` method.

 Ensure that your search does not traverse the entire database.